Brain Metastases

 SPECIALIST.
 CENTRAL NERVOUS SYSTEM TUMORS AREA

-The types of tumors that most often develop brain metastases are melanoma, lung cancer, breast cancer and kidney cancer.
-While breast and kidney carcinomas tend to cause single metastases, melanoma and lung cancer produce multiple metastases.
+The tumour types that most frequently develop brain metastases are melanoma, lung cancer, breast cancer and renal cancer.
+While breast and renal carcinoma tend to cause single metastases, melanoma and lung cancer produce multiple metastases.

 They are more common in men than in women, with the average age of onset being between 50 and 70 years.